Nutritionist Answers Your Questions

 By: Julie Mancuso, B.A., R.H.N., JM Nutrition

 Over the years of my time as a practising nutritionist I have had clients ask just about anything related to nutrition, health and wellness.
-Here are just a sample of the most common questions that have been asked of me and my answers to them.
+Here are just a sample of the most common questions that have been asked of me and my corresponding answers.

 Question: I’m not overweight.
 Why should I eat healthy?